 So, how do these nasty ticks infect your dog with anaplasmosis?
 Ticks acquire the bacteria that cause the disease from feeding on an infected host animal, such as a rodent or a deer.
 Then, they pass the bacteria to your four-legged friend by biting him and ingesting his blood.

-If Fido has been infected with anaplasmosis, he most likely will exhibit some of the following signs:
+If Fido has been infected with anaplasmosis, he may exhibit some of the following signs:

 - Joint pain and stiffness similar to the symptoms of arthritis